keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/fail-school.md

 # You got an F on your report card

-Your father found your report card and gets really mad at you so he hits you really hard with a ruler and tells you get out of his house.
+Your father found your report card and got mad at you, so he hit you hard with a ruler and told you to get out of his house.

 [Oh my!](../life-from-both-options/father-disowns.md)